Female Great Crested Newt at Lordship Farm pond

 Cottered has a long association with Great Crested Newts.
 While rare and rapidly declining across the rest of Hertfordshire, they have hung on in the village, thanks to the remnants of an ancient moat system that means there are many wild ponds in its back gardens and alongside its roads.

 Lordship Farm’s pond has had Great Crested Newts for nearly 100 years.
-When the Sanders family occupied the house in the 1930s, Diane Sanders — who lived here as a child — told us about putting bare feet in the pond and having them tickled by the investigating newts.
+When the Sanders family occupied the house in the 1930s, Diane Sanders — who lived here as a child — told us about she and her siblings putting their bare feet in the pond and having them tickled by the investigating newts.

 “The loss of this species has been dramatic over the last 50 years — of pond sites revisited in Hertfordshire, only five still supported Great Crested Newts.” — Hertfordshire Biodiversity Action Plan